 While traditional cast iron cookware is still an essential part of any kitchen the majority of cooks and chefs prefer the enameled version.
 Enamel-coated cast iron is much easier to clean and there are no seasoning issues.
 The inner coating provides non-stick properties and prevents iron leaching into your food.
 These cookware pieces come in a variety of vibrant colors to meet customer expectations and to match existing colors in kitchen design.

 Is Enameled Cast Iron Cookware Safe?

 Enamel-coated iron cookware is considered safe, according to the FDA’s Center for Food Safety and Applied Nutrition.
 The lines of cookware imported from abroad must meet the FDA safety standards.
 The importation of products that contain potentially toxic substance cadmium in their glazes is prohibited and manufacturers have discontinued use of cadmium-based and lead-based pigments.

-To ensure the safety of your cookware buy only good quality enamel products from a trusted brands.
+To ensure the safety of your cookware, buy only good quality enamel products from trusted brands.
 The coating must be thick enough that it won’t easily chip.
 Avoid bringing in glazed cast iron vessels from abroad.

 The following are some advantages that enamel coated cookware offers:

 Enameled cast iron cookware is healthy and safe to use.
-Unlike pure cast iron, this utensils don’t interact with your food, so you can cook any type of food in them including tomatoes and other acidic foods.
+Unlike pure cast iron, these utensils don’t interact with your food, so you can cook any type of food in them including tomatoes and other acidic foods.

 Enamel coating provides a non-stick surface that makes cooking easy without food sticking to the bottom.

 Enameled cast iron pieces are extremely durable.
 The products last for many years and can be passed from parent to child.

 The pans and pots can be heated to high temperatures, which makes them a popular choice for searing and braising foods.

 Cast Iron construction conducts and holds heat very well, providing an even consistent temperature throughout the entire pot, which is perfect for cooking soups, stews, and chili.